ColinShaw/self-driving-car-capstone/README.md

 slightly higher impetus to the brake, as we want the car to be able to stop more quickly in some cases than we generally would want for acceleration.
 It also makes it simple to accommodate the brake deadband.
-The PID controller was tuned manually, including a small integral component that helps with acceleration.
+The PID controller was tuned manually (see [here](docs/BasilioMatos.pdf) and [here](docs/ZieglerNichols.pdf) for more on tuning), including a small integral component that helps with acceleration.
 It was noticed that the integral history is harmful to the stopping dynamics, so when the stopping action is started, the integral history is reset (also done if the `dbw_enable` topic is disabled).

 The steering control is more complex.
 We compute a desired steering and current steering estimate using an instance of the `YawController` class with our